Opinion | Republicans have given Joe Manchin the perfect reason to end the filibuster

 What then?

-Here is the bottom line.
-Manchin wants fortified protections for democracy, yet he says protecting democracy must be bipartisan by definition.
-Yet Republicans have made their statement: No bipartisan support for this project will ever be forthcoming.
+Here is the bottom line: Manchin wants fortified protections for democracy, yet he says protecting democracy must be bipartisan by definition.
+Yet Republicans have made their statement: No bipartisan support for protecting democracy will ever be forthcoming.

-The question Manchin must answer — definitively, at some point — is whether this means it can’t happen at all.
+The question Manchin must answer — definitively, at some point — is whether this means it can never happen at all.

 We don’t hold out much hope that this will move Manchin.
 But there is a way for him to move.
-It would be consistent with his own principles, and consistent with his own good faith approach over the course of months.
+It would be consistent with his own principles, and consistent with his own good-faith approach over the course of months.

 All he has to do is listen to what Republicans are telling him.